Varun-Patkar/SOLPROOF-Beginner-Varun-Ass2/README.md

 npm install
 ```

-- Be Sure to switch your phantom wallet to `Testnet mode` and select solana testnet as `Devnet`
+- Be sure to switch your Phantom Wallet to `Testnet Mode` and select Solana Testnet as `Solana Devnet`

 - Finally, Start the next.js development live server